scottschreckengaust/getdata-004/CodeBook.md

  FourierTransformBodyGyroscopeStandardDeviationYAxis = The standard deviation for the fourier transform for the gyroscope angular velocity along the y-axis.
  FourierTransformBodyGyroscopeStandardDeviationZAxis = The standard deviation for the fourier transform for the gyroscope angular velocity along the z-axis.

- FourierTransformBodyAccelerationMagnitudeMean = The mean FourierTransformBodyAccelerationMagnitudeStandardDeviation = The standard deviation FourierTransformBodyBodyAccelerationJerkSignalMagnitudeMean = The mean FourierTransformBodyBodyAccelerationJerkSignalMagnitudeStandardDeviation = The standard deviation FourierTransformBodyBodyGyroscopeMagnitudeMean = The mean FourierTransformBodyBodyGyroscopeMagnitudeStandardDeviation = The standard deviation FourierTransformBodyBodyGyroscopeJerkSignalMagnitudeMean = The mean FourierTransformBodyBodyGyroscopeJerkSignalMagnitudeStandardDeviation = The standard deviation
+ FourierTransformBodyAccelerationMagnitudeMean = The mean magnitude for body acceleration in standard gravity units.
+ FourierTransformBodyAccelerationMagnitudeStandardDeviation = The standard deviation for the body acceleration in standard gravity units.
+ FourierTransformBodyBodyAccelerationJerkSignalMagnitudeMean = The mean jerk signal for the body acceleration in standard gravity units.
+ FourierTransformBodyBodyAccelerationJerkSignalMagnitudeStandardDeviation = The standard deviation of the jerk signal for the body acceleration in standard gravity units.
+ FourierTransformBodyBodyGyroscopeMagnitudeMean = The mean body gyroscope angular velocity in radians per second.
+ FourierTransformBodyBodyGyroscopeMagnitudeStandardDeviation = The standard deviation for the gyroscope angular velocity in radians per second.
+ FourierTransformBodyBodyGyroscopeJerkSignalMagnitudeMean = The mean jerk signal for the body gyroscope angular velocity in radians per second.
+ FourierTransformBodyBodyGyroscopeJerkSignalMagnitudeStandardDeviation = The standard deviation of the jerk signal for the body gyroscope angular velocity in radians per second.